Top 7 OSHA Myths Busted (And The Truth Behind Them)

 Yet another common myth surrounding OSHA training, many happen to believe that OSHA itself provides the safety training courses.

-OSHA, however, doesn’t host direct classroom courses or online ones.
-Instead, OSHA authorized trainers do the job by training managers and workers from different industries on workplace safety topics.
+OSHA, however, doesn't host direct classroom courses or online ones.
+Instead, OSHA authorized trainers to do the job by training managers and workers from different industries on workplace safety topics.

 The trainers at HAZWOPER-OSHA are authorized in numerous workplace safety and health topics.
 Not only that, but our training programs are also frequently updated and follow strict OSHA guidelines which ensure top safety standards for each course provided.